 Access to the Freeman Collection is granted by the Archivist or Director of

 Libraries.
 Appointments must be scheduled in advance.
 There are restrictions pertaining to this collection as determined by the Director of Libraries and the Office of the President.

 All copyrights to this collection belong to the New England Conservatory.

 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: RG 1.11: Robert Freeman Collection, New England Conservatory Archives, Boston, MA.
+This collection should be cited as: Robert Freeman Collection in the Archives at New England Conservatory, Boston.